Gain industry knowledge direct from the source

-This freelance journalism course was published by Joseph Morris, founder of the British College of Journalism off the back of more than 30 years experience in writing and publishing.
+This online freelance journalism course was published by Joseph Morris, founder of the British College of Journalism off the back of more than 30 years experience in writing and publishing.

 Mr Morris commenced his career as a cadet journalist and newspaper reporter before becoming a feature writer.
 He later published two weekly newspapers, one covering general sport and one for children.
 Mr Morris has also written a series of newsletters including On Assignment, a newsletter for travel writers and Briefing, a monthly newsletter for the media.
 Morris has also worked in radio and television, for United Press International (UPI) and as an international correspondent.

 Apart from his intimate knowledge of professional writing, Morris had the ability to impart this knowledge.
 He launched the British College of Journalism in the United Kingdom and the Morris Journalism Academy in Australia in the early 2000’s.
 An acknowledged expert in media training via distance learning, he successfully trained students in more than 80 countries and territories.
 The British College of Journalism was launched in 2007 and has assisted countless graduates to success.

 On the craft of freelance journalism, Mr. Morris always said: “Freelance writers are not born, they are taught.
 And, the simple truth is, it’s not that difficult.

 “Competent freelance material is always in demand.
 If you can provide well-written material on any subject, provided it has a new or interesting angle, readers will want to share your information and editors will want to buy what you have.”

 Judy Yorke has been a journalist for more than 20 years.
 She has worked both on staff and as a freelancer, and has an enormous amount of experience across many sectors.